asoffer/Icarus/docs/index.md

 1. **Performance.** Users should have the ability to tune their software to obtain the highest performance their hardware can support.
-This may mean memory usage, battery life, binary size, or execution time.
+This may mean memory usage, battery life, binary size, execution time, network bandwidth, or any other resource.
 We recognize that it will often be impossible to simultaneously address all of these performance requirements.
 For this reason, rather than making a tradeoff in the language, we want to give programmers the ability to design for the particular performance characteristics relevant to their application.

 1. **Freedom.** Users should be free to write software in the format that makes sense for their use case, and it is not up to the designers of Icarus to make